Complete-Genomics/DNBSEQ_Complete_WGS/README.md

 # CompleteWGS
 This is a pipline the enables the mapping, variant calling, and phasing of input fastq files from a PCR free (PF) and a Complete Genomics' stLFR library of the same sample.
 Running this pipeline results in a highly accurate and complete phased vcf.
 We recommend at least 40X depth for the PCR free library and 30X depth for the stLFR library.
-Below is a flow chart which summarizes the processes used in the pipeline. *Note, SV detection has not yet been enabled on this version of the pipeline.
+Below is a flow chart which summarizes the pipeline processes. *Note, SV detection has not yet been enabled on the current version of the pipeline.

 ![image](https://github.com/CGI-stLFR/CompleteWGS/assets/81321463/e73a2837-f60a-4a28-8d48-8eeb9e580905)